ukuko/git_cfg/README.md

 clone this  repository at your **home directory**  (in windows it would be like: c:\users\your_user_id), so that a folder will be available there like (in windows): c:\users\your_user_id\git_cfg

-### windows / linux
+### aliases
 look in your home directory for file **.bash_profile**, **.bashrc** or similar, which is run at startup and shall be available after installing git client.

 then add this line:

     test -f ~/git_cfg/.bash_aliases && . ~/git_cfg/.bash_aliases

-and for prompt
+### prompt
+look in your home directory for file **.bash_profile**, **.bashrc** or similar, which is run at startup and shall be available after installing git client.

     (tcshell)
     test -f ~/git_cfg/gitprompt.csh && . ~/git_cfg/gitprompt.csh

     (shell)
-    look for this line (if not found, add replace lines: force_color_prompt=no
+    look for this line (if not found, add)

-    until this line:
+    '
+        # uncomment for a colored prompt, if the terminal has the capability; turned
+        # off by default to not distract the user: the focus in a terminal window
+        # should be on the output of commands, not on the prompt
+        #force_color_prompt=yes
+    '

+    replace lines between
+    #force_color_prompt=yes
+    and:
     unset color_prompt force_color_prompt

-    and replace them with the content of: gitprompt.sh
+   with the content of: gitprompt.sh